 Generally, the lower end will cover 2×2 or 3×3 foot spaces, whereas the larger units can cover 4×4 foot and larger.
 If you are able to get a digital ballast with selectable power settings, it may be desirable to go a bit larger and dial it down for your needs at the time.

-We have used these types of lights in the past and they are excellent for providing rapid plant growth.
+We have used these types of lights in the past and they are excellent at providing rapid plant growth.

 So Many Choices!
 Just Help Me Choose A Light!